What You’ll Learn 🖥️

 Drawing options

-Some of the settings are the same as the ones that we already described in previous widgets.
-These are the new ones:
+Some of the settings are the same as those already described for previous widgets.
+The new ones are outlined below:

 Meter type

-The bar graph has four different basic appearances: a 2D, 3D, Needle, or LED bar graph and can be selected from the Meter Type drop-down list.
-They all contain the channel name, display type, and unit beside the measurement values.
+The bar graph offers four different basic appearances: 2D, 3D, Needle, and LED bar graph.
+These can be selected from the Meter Type drop-down list.
+Each version displays the channel name, display type, unit, and the corresponding measurement values.

-All bar widget's basic appearances can be in horizontal format (Horizontal bar) or in vertical format (Vertical bar).
+All bar graph styles can be presented in either horizontal format (Horizontal Bar) or vertical format (Vertical Bar).

 Discrete display

-Each channel can have a set of predefined values - for example, a binary CAN bus channel for ABS can have three states with codes 0, 1, and 2 which represent ON, OFF, and ERROR.
+Each channel can have a set of predefined values—for example, a binary CAN bus channel for ABS may have three states with codes 0, 1, and 2, which represent ON, OFF, and ERROR, respectively.

 The Discrete Display instrument can show a defined discrete value.
-For the discrete display mode, you are able to set:
+In discrete display mode, you can configure the following settings:

 Values